Marriage Intentions - Filing

 Applying for a Marriage License in Plymouth:

-• The Marriage Intention paperwork must be completed using the Online Portal.
-You may use your own computer or a kiosk located in the lobby at the Town Offices
+The Marriage Intention paperwork must be completed using the Online Portal.
+The online paperwork can be completed without a date of marriage or officiant information.
+You may use your own computer (highly recommended) or the kiosk located in the lobby at the Town Clerk's Office.
+Please read all the information below before submitting your online application.

 ONLINE PORTAL TO APPLY FOR A MARRIAGE LICENSE